ethereum-optimism/optimism/specs/derivation.md

 1. L1 Traversal
 2. L1 Retrieval
-3. Channel Buffering
+3. Channel Bank
-4. Batch Decoding
+4. Batch Decoding (called `ChannelInReader` in the code)
-5. Payload Attributes Derivation
+5. Payload Attributes Derivation (called `BatchQueue` in the code)
 6. Engine Queue

+> **TODO** can we change code names for these two things? maybe as part of a refactor

 The data flows flows from the start (outer) of the pipeline towards the end (inner).
 Each stage is able to push data to the next step.